ov1i/VisualBundle/README.md

 # VisualBundle
-Master's Degree project for the subject ESAT that tackles the study of prompt engineering as future of programming.
+Masters Degree project for the subject ESAT that tackles the study of prompt engineering as future of programming.

 TEAM:
 * Maria Mihai